 There are several options available to building managers in regards to enhancing HVAC unit performance while advancing company energy policies.
-For instance, coil coating can make old and damaged coils function like new by providing a protective seal that is corrosion-resistant.
+For instance, coil corrosion protection coating can make old and damaged coils function like new by providing a protective seal that is corrosion-resistant.
 Additionally, different types of coatings can be applied to the larger unit itself and even the building it operates in.

 If coils are too far beyond repair, replacing items such as evaporator coils and water coils may be required.
 Replacement parts can be custom-made to fit within an existing unit, which makes it much more cost-effective than to replace the entire HVAC system.